AliOS: Overview

 AliOS revolves around the idea of bringing cloud functionality to smart devices.
 According to the company, AliOS will feature cloud-based e-mail, Web search, weather updates, and GPS navigation tools.
 In addition, the AliOS services will synchronize and store call data, text messages, and photos in the cloud for access across other devices, including personal computers.
 Alibaba says it will offer customers 100 GB of storage at launch.
 AliOS would allow users to access applications from the Web, rather than download apps to their devices.
 In the meantime, AliOS Things, as a lightweight IoT embedded operating system for the IoT field, would be suitable for all kinds of small loT devices, and can be widely used in smart home, smart city, new travel and other fields.
+Alibaba AI tools like Accio Work are not run by AliOS, and there is no technical link between the two.
+Most agentic commerce AI tools are desktop AI tools that are built with Electron and made to carry out tasks for small and medium businesses.
+Alibaba AI tools rely on large language models like Qwen, GPT-4o, Claude, and Gemini, which are run on localized orchestrators and systems.
+AliOS, on the other hand, is an embedded Linux-based operating system for vehicles and IoT devices that are related to AI workflows.
+Many AI tools rely on data and trends that are retrieved from the internet and source engines.